ColeSweeney/ColeSweeney/README.md

 ## 💻 Projects

+### 💉 COVID-19 Vaccination Rate Dashboard
+Created an interactive dashboard using Python (Pandas, Plotly, Dash) to track COVID-19 vaccination rates across U.S. states.
+Pulled data from public APIs (CDC and/or Our World in Data) and visualized trends over time.
+Designed to be simple, responsive, and easy to understand for non-technical users, including public health outreach teams.

+### 🌍 Environmental Health Dashboard
+Used Python (Pandas, Plotly, Dash) to visualize PM2.5 air quality data from the OpenAQ API.
+Created dynamic visualizations and trend tracking across U.S. cities.
+Used by peers for public health research and environmental policy projects.

-### 🧠 Data-Driven EEG Band Discovery with Decision Trees
+### 🧠 EEG Band Discovery with Decision Trees *(In Progress)*
-Used scikit-learn to build interpretable models for analyzing EEG band patterns in cognitive state research.
-[Publication](#)
+Built interpretable models in Python using scikit-learn to analyze EEG frequency band patterns and cognitive states.
+Focused on decision tree modeling for explainability.
+Shared as part of a research collaboration.

-### 🌡️ Sensor Simulation Script *(in progress)*
+### 🌡️ Sensor Simulation Script *(In Progress)*
-Simulates thermocouple and voltage readings to test data pipeline performance.
-Focused on clean code, realistic randomness, and modular testing.
+Developing a Python-based tool to simulate thermocouple and voltage readings.
+Used for testing data pipelines, validating refresh intervals, and measuring system performance under load.
+Incorporates realistic signal variation and modular config.

-### ⌨️ Brain-Inspired UI Navigation *(in progress)*
+### ⌨️ Brain-Inspired UI Navigation *(In Progress)*
-Python-based keyboard emulation prototype that explores simplified input mapping for motor-impaired users.
+Creating a Python program that uses keyboard emulation (`pynput`) to simulate user input through simplified binary triggers.
+Designed to explore accessible input systems inspired by brain-computer interfaces (BCI) for motor-impaired users.

 ## 📌 Goals
 - Build and document more public-facing projects